|SOA Watch Staff|

 Katherine Henao - Development and Operations Coordinator

 Joining our Washington, D.C. office from Los Angeles is Katherine Henao.
-With over seven years experience in the non-profit sector, she has demonstrated her commitment to the Latino community through her social justice work.
+With over ten years experience in the non-profit sector, she has demonstrated her commitment to the Latino community through her social justice work.
 Katherine is a Colombian immigrant with deep ties to the Movement.
 She graduated from the Political Science Master's program at California State University with an emphasis on Latin American and human rights.
 She is excited to work with you as the D & O Coordinator in the future!

 María Luisa Rosal - Field Organizer